tevador/RandomX/doc/specs.md

 **AES decryption round** refers to the application of inverse ShiftRows, inverse SubBytes and inverse MixColumns transformations followed by a XOR with the round key.

-### 3.2 AesGenerator
+### 3.2 AesGenerator1R

-AesGenerator produces a sequence of pseudo-random bytes.
+AesGenerator1R produces a sequence of pseudo-random bytes.

-The internal state of AesGenerator consists of 64 bytes arranged into four columns of 16 bytes each.
+The internal state of the generator consists of 64 bytes arranged into four columns of 16 bytes each.
 During each output iteration, every column is decrypted (columns 0, 2) or encrypted (columns 1, 3) with one AES round using the following round keys (one key per column):

 ```
 key0 = 2d ec ee 84 d5 f6 4f 45 32 91 32 ca e3 a2 20 df